 is a marriage and family therapist, with an academic background in Criminology.
 Her interest was in sexual offences and deviance, stress management and burnout prevention.
 She worked in Adult Education for Family Services in B.C. and for a number of local colleges.
 For the past twenty years, she has worked in her therapy practice, which combines family work and intensive trauma work.
 Her clients are typically Aboriginal Canadians and she works extensively with multigenerational trauma.

 Dr. Rick Bradshaw

 received his Ph.D. from Michigan State University.
 Until 1998 he had been employed for 10 years as the Senior Psychologist & Director of Training in the Counselling Service of Simon Fraser University.
 He left SFU to work for three years as a consulting psychologist with Wilson Banwell Corporate Health Consultants.
 For two years Dr. Bradshaw served as Clinical Manager in the Swingle Clinic in Vancouver BC, practicing psychoneurophysiology and trauma therapy.
-He is currently employed part-time as Associate Professor of Counselling Psychology at Trinity Western University.
+He is now retired from his most recent academic position.